It is not a secret that water on the Arab peninsula is a scarce resource. A lot is being done to desalinate water and make it kind of potable.

 However, water that is being advertised and sold in the United Arab Emirates (UAE) barely meets any minimum standards.
 In all other aspects of life UAE is proud to adhere to the highest standards and also set standards like Dubai Mall or the Burj Khalifa, so why not in the most important nutrition for any organism?

-Unless it is spring water, with only around 100 total dissolved solids (TDS) water is consumable but not healthy at all.
-It is almost like drinking distilled water.
-Water of at least 250 TDS is healthy, according to the WHO.
+Unless it is spring water, with as much as 100 ppm total dissolved solids (TDS) water is consumable but not healthy at all.

 And, with high levels of Chlorine that is being used to keep water fresh and safe the risk of bladder cancer and other serious life threatening diseases is ripe.

 The WHO suggests a level of 0.2 to 1 mg of Chlorine per liter.
 Everything higher is considered poisonous.
-Most potable water in the United Arab Emirates exceeds such levels by 5 times and can be compared to swimming pool water.
+All potable water in the United Arab Emirates exceeds such levels by 5 times and more and can be compared to swimming pool water.

 In Austria Chlorine is no longer allowed in water unless in emergency cases of natural disasters.
 Instead potable water in Austria is being kept fresh and safe by UV light treatment.